 Benjamin Franklin became acquainted with the revered and reviled minister.
 Though Franklin’s religious outlook was quite different from Whitefield’s, he could still appreciate his appeal and his stunning success.
 “In 1739 arrived among us from Ireland the Reverend Mr. Whitefield,” Franklin recalled in his autobiography.
 Whitefield “had made himself remarkable there as an itinerant preacher.
-He was at first permitted to preach in some of our churches; but the clergy, taking a dislike to him, soon refus'd him their pulpits, and he was oblig'd to preach in the fields.
-The multitudes of all sects and denominations that attended his sermons were enormous, and it was matter of speculation to me, who was one of the number, to observe the extraordinary influence of his oratory on his hearers, and how much they admir'd and respected him, notwithstanding his common abuse of them, by assuring them they were naturally half beasts and half devils..”
-Franklin figured that the renowned revivalist could be heard by as many as 30,000 congregants.
+He was at first permitted to preach in some of our churches; but the clergy, taking a dislike to him, soon refus’d him their pulpits, and he was oblig’d to preach in the fields.
+The multitudes of all sects and denominations that attended his sermons were enormous, and it was matter of speculation to me, who was one of the number, to observe the extraordinary influence of his oratory on his hearers, and how much they admir’d and respected him, notwithstanding his common abuse of them, by assuring them they were naturally half beasts and half devils.”
+Franklin figured that the renowned revivalist could be heard by as many as 30,000 congregants (Figure 5).
 Whitefield would deliver roughly 18,000 sermons altogether before his death in Newburyport, Massachusetts, in 1770.

 <COMP: INSERT FIGURE 5 NEAR HERE>

 Critics hounded Whitefield, and similar ministers to the commoners, for preaching to dissenting groups and taking to the fields.
 The evangelical message was subjective, unverifiable, and too prone to base theatrics, they lashed out.
 Establishment doubters, like Boston’s Charles Chauncey, considered such outpourings to be vulgar and enthusiastic, with a special appeal to the mob.
 Many Congregationalists, Unitarians, and Anglicans (later Episcopalians) might not have objected to the theater, but they considered dramatic pulpit antics highly distasteful, if not downright profane.
-In turn, evangelical protestants upheld their own standards against their haughty superiors.
-In the mid to late 18th century believers marked themselves off from other Americans by denouncing a range of leisure and sporting activities as well as certain rights of manhood.
+In turn, evangelical Protestants upheld their own standards against their haughty superiors.
+In the mid- to late 18th century, evangelical believers marked themselves off from other Americans by denouncing a range of leisure and sporting activities as well as certain rights of manhood.
 Gambling, drinking, dueling, card-playing, and theater attendance were all forcefully condemned.

 Popular Religion in the 19th Century

-But revivals in the 18th and 19th centuries offered regular Americans a chance to witness the drama of the redemption story, work through their inner turmoil, and commune with thousands of likeminded believers.
-In colonial America services also had great entertainment value.
-Some could not see that great of a difference between Whitefield’s oratory and what they could see on the stage of a theater.
+Rough sports and manly rituals might have been off limits for evangelicals, but their revivals in the 18th and 19th centuries offered regular Americans a chance to witness the drama of the redemption story, work through their inner turmoil, and commune with thousands of likeminded believers.
+In colonial America, services also had great entertainment value.
+Some could not see that great of a difference between Whitefield’s oratory and what they could witness on the stage of a theater.
 Whitefield had even had some training as an actor before his conversion.
-Historian Thomas Kidd notes that even though Whitefield came to reject the debased performing arts “the theater taught Whitefield a great deal about how to perform in public.
+Historian Thomas Kidd notes that, even though Whitefield came to reject the debased performing arts, “the theater taught Whitefield a great deal about how to perform in public.
 He resented the unwholesome aspects of his education, but praised his tutor for teaching students ‘to speak correctly.’”

 Nineteenth century revivalists kept this dramatic tradition alive.
 They appealed to the hearts of their listeners with sentimental sermons about perdition and everlasting life.
-The most famous of these included Charles Grandison Finney (1792-1875), Dwight Lyman Moody (1837-1899), and the so-called Georgia Wonder, Sam Jones (1847-1906).
+The most famous of these included Charles Grandison Finney (1792–1875), Dwight Lyman Moody (1837–1899), and the so-called Georgia Wonder, Sam Jones (1847–1906).
 The latter was especially adept at using humor and folksy wisdom to entertain large crowds in auditoriums, churches, and civic halls.